The Wild Swans (band): Revival: The Wild Swans, Mark II (1986–1990)

 In 1986, the session recorded for the Radio 1 John Peel show was finally released on Strange Fruit Records, containing the tracks "No Bleeding", "Enchanted", and "Thirst".
-It repeated the single's success, peaking at No. 13 on the independent chart.
+The session release was promoted by Kelly on BBC Radio 1 and it repeated the single's success, peaking at No. 13 on the independent chart.
 Shortly thereafter, Simpson, Kelly and Quinn got together and began playing once again as the Wild Swans.

-By 1988, Quinn had dropped out, and Simpson and Kelly were joined on bass by Joe Fearon, and a long-awaited debut album finally emerged.
+By 1988, Quinn had dropped out, Simpson and Kelly were joined on bass by Joe Fearon, and a long-awaited debut album finally emerged.
 Titled Bringing Home the Ashes (1988, Sire/Reprise Records), and featuring uncredited session players on keyboards and drums, it was produced by Paul Hardiman and yielded two singles, "Young Manhood" (which first appeared on the 1987 Sire Records promotional sampler Just Say Yes) and "Bible Dreams".
 Simpson is nowadays disparaging of the sound developed on the album and feels that some of the aura and magic surrounding the (Mark I) Wild Swans had been lost.
 "Major label thinking is like a virus, you forget why you started the band and fall into the 'hit' record mind-set".
 He went on to offer even more stark words of wisdom for those thinking of setting up a band: "Major labels suck the poetry from your bones and fill the gaps with a cement made from cocaine and crushed teenagers."
+However, Kelly, who programmed drums and worked with producer, Paul Hardiman, remains up beat about the album, which remains the band's most popular recording on Spotify.

+Bringing Home the Ashes, Space Flower, and second breakup

 Bringing Home the Ashes was issued in the United States initially, followed by UK and German releases.
 A near-simultaneous promo-only release called Music and Talk from Liverpool included Wild Swans tracks interspersed with interviews with Jeremy Kelly.

 A second album on Sire, Space Flower, was released in 1990, subsequent to the departure of Kelly.
 It was produced by Ian Broudie, and featured a line-up of Paul Simpson (vocals, mellotron, effects), Joe Fearon (bass), Ian Broudie (guitars, keyboards), Chris Sharrock (drums) and Ian McNabb (additional guitars, vocals).
 Sharrock and McNabb were both of the Liverpool three piece the Icicle Works.
 Much of the material written for the album had a food-flavoured theme, depicted by the tracks "Melting Blue Delicious", "Tangerine Temple", "Chocolate Bubble-Gum" and "Vanilla Melange".
 The album was released in the US, Germany and Japan, but not initially in the UK.

 The Wild Swans split up again shortly after Space Flower and Simpson went on to form his own project 'Skyray', recording several singles, EPs and albums, and the spoken word project Dream Diaries.